tfenster/end2end/source/_posts/2020-02-24-handle-secrets-in-windows-based-github-actions-and-docker-containers.md

 This example logs in to the Docker hub using the provided username and password, so that in the next steps a Docker image can be created and pushed (see [this][build] for the full code).
 With that setup, the username and password are well protected and your automated builds still work well

 ## The details for private files
 The second example (a file with private content) is a bit more complicated.
-They [recommended][limits-secrets] approach is to encrypt that file using gpg and add the encrypted file to your repository.
+The [recommended][limits-secrets] approach is to encrypt that file using gpg and add the encrypted file to your repository.
 That way it is available during build, but you are not sharing private content.
 During the build process, you just decrypt the file again, using the password set up as GitHub secret, and use it as needed.
 On Linux this can be done out of the box using gpg, but that is not available by default on Windows, so I created a little [helper tool][rijndael] that allows you to encrypt and decrypt a file with a provided password.

 To make this easily transferable and useable, I created a Docker image, so you can just run the following Docker command to encrypt a file.
 In that example, it would encrypt a file called `nuget.config` which is stored in the folder `c:\sources`.
 That folder is available to the container as a bind mount, set up through the `-v` parameter, the desired action is to encrypt (param `--action`) and the password is SuperSecret! (param `--password`):